 Address: 32 Skyline Avenue, Astoria Click for exact location

-Mouth’s House that features in some early scenes in the movie is a short drive up the hill from the County Jail.
+Mouth’s house featured in some early scenes in the movie and is a short drive up the hill from the County Jail.
 The front of the house is in one scene and in another Mouth is his bedroom with the view from the actual location behind him visible out through the window

 Address: 826 Marine Dr, Astoria

-The scene where Chunk sees the car chase through the window of is shot from the Lower Columbia Bowling alley.
+The scene where Chunk, holidng his pizza and milk shake, sees the car chase through the window of is shot from the Lower Columbia Bowling alley.
 Today the building is still operating as a bowling alley and you can see the glass where Chunk viewed the car chase from.

 Address: 441 8th St, Astoria

 One of the most beautiful buildings in Astoria is the Astoria Historical Museum.
-In the movie the Goonies cycle down the hill past the museum where Mikey’s father (Mr. Walsh) worked.
+In the movie the Goonies cycle down the hill past the museum in search of One Eye’d Willie.
+Mikey’s father, Mr Walsh, worked as a museum curator.
 Visitors to Astoria can do a self-guided tour of this historic house that lasts around an hour.

 The second scene is when the Goonies stop on their bikes when searching for the start of the treasure map.
 This scene is from along the Indian Beach trail through Ecola State Park.